 A Local Treasure, by Noreen Parks

-On Port Townsend’s very own radio station, KPTZ (91.9), one of our favorite programs is Nature Now.
+On Port Townsend’s very own radio station, KPTZ (91.9), one of our favorite programs is Nature Now, which focuses on the natural history of our region.
 The small crew of naturalist-producers reports on recent nature observations in our local area, and each episode features one or more timely topics.

 Recent episodes have probed the mysteries of tent caterpillar outbreaks, the specialized adaptations of bird wings, the sometimes shocking strategies of animal parenting, and the secret lives of pine martens.

-Tune in to broadcasts on Wednesday at 12:05, Thursday at 5:00, or Saturday at 11:30, and you’ll surely be delighted with some new insights on our rich local environment and its inhabitants.
+Tune in to broadcasts on Wednesday at 12:05, Thursday at 5:00, or Saturday at 12:30, and you’ll surely be delighted with some new insights on our rich local environment and its inhabitants.
 (You can also access the most recent programs on the KPTZ website.)
-To share your nature observations or contribute to upcoming episodes, email program coordinator Kate Dwyer (email@example.com ).
+To share your nature observations or contribute to upcoming episodes, email program coordinator Nan Evans at email@example.com.

 Plants of the Pacific Northwest Coast, Pojar and MacKinnon.

 National Geographic Field Guide to the Birds of Western North America, Dunn and Alderfer

 The Sibley Field Guide to Birds of Western North America, David Allen Sibley

 Wildlife of the Pacific Northwest: Tracking and Identifying Mammals, Birds, Reptiles, Amphibians and Invertebrates, David Moskowitz